 (He/Him) Non-Fiction Articles, Essays and Reviews

 Chris gained a masters in literature from Northumbria University before completing a PGCE in primary teaching at Cumbria.
 Having worked as a teacher for a number of years he is now currently working towards his PhD in the School of English at Sheffield University.
-His thesis explores the intersections of bisexuality, biracial and non-binary subjectivity in the work of James Joyce and Richard Bruce-Nugent.
-He has been published in The Open Library of Humanities, The Modernist Review and has a forthcoming chapter on ‘Ageing and Bisexuality’ due for publication in an edited collection with Bristol University Press in March 2021.
+His thesis explores the intersections of bisexuality, biracial and non-binary subjectivity in the work of male modernist writers.
+He has been published in The Open Library of Humanities, The Modernist Review, The Journal of Bisexuality and has a forthcoming chapter on ‘Ageing and Bisexuality’ due for publication in an edited collection with Bristol University Press in March 2021.
 He is also preparing a monograph proposal on James Joyce and Bisexuality with Edinburgh University Press.
 He is still, after 15 years, trying to reduce his coffee consumption.

 (They/Them) Non-Fiction Articles, Essays and Reviews